-In this article, we will take a look at fringe benefits and fringe benefits examples that will help with employee attraction, retention, and engagement.
+In this article, we will take a look at fringe benefits and fringe benefits examples that help boost employee attraction, retention, and engagement.
 Ultimately, we will also offer insight into which of these benefits matter the most.

-Technically speaking, a fringe benefit is any non-monetary compensation provided by an employer.
+Fringe benefits consist of any non-monetary compensation types provided by an employer.
 This excludes salaries, bonuses, and other types of cash compensation.
 The term ‘fringe benefit’ might give the impression that these are extra goodies offered by companies.
 In fact, some benefits must be provided by law.

-Let’s break down the different types of employee benefits…
+Let’s break down the two key types of employee benefits…

 Think of fringe benefits as powerful tools organizations can use to win over and keep the best employees (click here to read our guide to further employee retention strategies).

-Fringe benefits matter because top talent wants more than an interesting role and a good paycheck.
+In addition to that, they have never been more difficult to attract and retain, and it’s why fringe benefits are so important.
+They matter because top talent wants more than an interesting role and a good paycheck.
 Today’s professionals expect benefits to support “the whole person.”

-This has only become more true prior to, and throughout, the Covid-19 pandemic.
+Throughout the Covid-19 pandemic, this only became more prominent.
 A recent survey of hundreds of company leaders in the UK showed that nearly half (46%) say their organizations have added new benefits as a result of the crisis.

 According to this report, the most in-demand fringe benefits include: